By John Gardner

 Pick a piece to highlight the soloist’s strength.

-If your strength is technical proficiency (you can play fast, i.e. runs and arpeggios), the a 1st or 3rd movement of a concerto can be a good choice.
-If a beautiful tone and vibrato are what you do well, then perhaps a 2nd movement of a concerto or some other solo form; such as an ‘air’ or a sound portrait type piece, might be a better choice.
+If your strength is technical proficiency (you can play fast, i.e. runs and arpeggios), the 1st or 3rd movement of a concerto can be a good choice.
+If a beautiful tone and vibrato are what you do well, then perhaps the 2nd movement of a concerto or some other solo form; such as an ‘air’ or a sound portrait type piece, might be a better choice.
 If you are good at playing with a wide range of emotion AND have access and rehearsal time to a good accompanist AND time to spend with a music coach who understands the particular piece selected, THEN….a sonata can be a strong choice.

 Some of the lowest scores at contest are sometimes given to a decent musician who butchered a sonata, not due to poor musicianship, but to poor interpretation and understanding.